 Another pioneering set of connected goggles, the Oakley Airwave offers a heads-up display that shows speed, altitude and jump analytics (height, airtime, distance) on a small 1-inch display, which the company claims will never divert your attention from the slope.

 There's integrated GPS so you can record your routes, while if your buddies are also wearing Airwaves or using the smartphone app, the display will direct you straight to them.
-Another neat feature is the ability to pair up the Airwave goggles with a Garmin VIRB action camera.
+Another neat feature is the ability to pair up the Airwave goggles with a Garmin action camera.

-POC Receptor Bug Communication
+POC Fornix Communication